 In addition to the lead trainers below, we have a range of co-trainers and associates – clinicians and experts from a range of backgrounds – who train and support our programmes.

-Nick is a lead Coaching for Health trainer and also leads on programme design and delivery.
-He is an award winning entrepreneur, facilitator, trainer and coach; with over ten years’ experience of supporting organisations in behaviour change, organisational development and strategy.
+Nick is an award winning entrepreneur, facilitator, trainer and coach, with over fifteen years’ experience of leading and supporting organisations in the areas of behaviour change, organisational development and strategy.

 He’s been a UN advisor, working on democracy in Turkey, and Nick regularly delivers facilitation and training for a range of private, public and voluntary sector organisations, specialising in coaching and leadership skills.
 He has been a health coaching trainer for the last twelve years, co-designing and delivering the vast majority of the Coaching for Health programmes Osca Agency has delivered.
 Nick co-led the strategic review into health coaching for Health Education England, liaising with the Health Foundation and Nesta.
 He’s also been a coach for over fifteen years, across the private and public sector, including Clore Social Leaders and two sitting MPs.